 But Bruce wasn’t as haunted by the New Bob Dylan curse as I was, probably because he didn’t play harmonica on a rack like myself and perhaps his scat-like singing owed more to Van Morrison than Dylan.
 So my career stayed in the Bermuda triangle of Dylan-Reed-Fitzgerald for a while and Bruce hit the road and established himself as a true rock ‘n roll road warrior.
 A few years went by where we didn’t see much of each other and I soon moved from Polydor to RCA where I released Lost Generationand Night Lights and finally to Columbia, the same record label as Bruce, for a short while with my fourth album Just a Story From America.
 Bruce had some legal troubles with his ex-manager, which held up his recording career for a year or so.
 He had found his ideal manager and producer in Jon Landau, an ex-rock critic and close friend of Paul Nelson who wrote the famous line “I have seen the future of Rock ‘n Roll and its name is Bruce Springsteen” in a Boston review.
 I don’t know if Columbia signed me to hedge their bet in case Bruce was hung up in court for years but I’ve heard rumors to that effect.

-During this time of legal-limbo for Bruce he did a series of shows in Red Hook, New Jersey – must have been 1976 – that were creating an incredible buzz.
+During this time of legal-limbo for Bruce he did a series of shows in Red Bank, New Jersey – must have been 1976 – that were creating an incredible buzz.
 My manager took me down to New Jersey in a limousine one night to see Bruce’s show and it was everything and more then people were saying.
 Even before Bruce sang a note the stage lighting was just incredible, it was like a set out of West Side Story and when Bruce came on stage it was like Brando and Pacino and Dylan and Dean had all morphed together.
 Bruce’s singing was both operatic and intimate and the E-Street Band had obviously become one of the tightest and self-assured outfits on the road.
 The show was stunning and I was completely blown away.
 I imagine Bruce was playing many songs from The River double album and I don’t remember how long the show went on but he could have played for hours and hours.
 After the final encore, I went down to the dressing room and soon Bruce appeared to say hello.
 After such an amazing success he was still the same soft-spoken and humble guy I was introduced to a few years before.
 We drank a beer together and promised to stay closer in touch.

 In the few years since our dual review in Rolling Stone there had been, I suppose, some sort of unspoken competition between us – who would be the next big thing – and although neither of us took this very seriously there were some journalists who tried to pit us against each other.
 But on the drive back to New York after his concert it may have been me sitting in the back seat of that long black limousine but I knew in my heart who it was about to take the crown of rock ‘n roll and it wasn’t me.

-But something more important had happened that night in Red Hook because I had learned so much from Bruce about performing, about playing to your public and about respecting your fans.
+But something more important had happened that night in Red Bank because I had learned so much from Bruce about performing, about playing to your public and about respecting your fans.
 Many of these lessons took me years to appreciate and the fact that today I continue to play over 100 shows a year owes a lot to all that I have learned from watching Bruce and knowing him as a friend.
 Early in the 1980’s when the term singer-songwriter was a dirty word and the radio seemed full of punk, new wave or disco I played a show in a small club down in New Jersey in Asbury Park, Bruce’s mythical hometown, at a club called The Alley and Bruce came down to the show.
 Later that night we went back to his rented house and talked music till dawn.
 This was before his marriage and family and Bruce was really living with just himself and his music – no extra baggage.
 He told me that when he left these rented houses and moved on he would leave any furniture he bought in the house so it wouldn’t weigh him down.
 And he said that with his royalties from The River he had bought himself two cherished objects: a grand piano and a Corvette convertible.
 His priorities were perfect!
 When he showed me around the big house he was living in I was impressed that the band’s rehearsal room was in the living room – the largest and finest room in the house – and that’s where all the gear was set up from Clarence’s saxophone to Bruce’s Telecaster guitar to Max’s drums and Gary’s bass and Steve’s amps and Danny’s accordion and Roy’s keyboards.
 Later we ate Philly cheese-steak sandwiches (don’t even ask me what that is!) and Bruce played me some of the music he was listening to.
 He was especially into The Sex Pistols at the time and also played me a new track of his own “Roulette,” which had the same passion and raw energy as the punks.
 I was not surprised when Bruce included Johnny Rotten among his ten favorite rock singers of all time in a recent Rolling Stone survey.
 Often, when I ask Bruce what he’s been up to he says that he’s been listening to a lot of music and I believe he does and always did.
 Mention a band or a singer to Bruce and nine times out of ten he can sing the chorus to one of their songs – no kidding.

 In 1992 Bruce invited me to sing with him onstage at Bercy Arena in Paris and he suggested we do my song “Rock Ballad” from Just a Story From America.
 It was an incredible moment for me and I got to admit I was nervous as hell.
 When I walked to the stage with Bruce’s late and truly missed assistant Terry Magovern I think I was visibly shaking and Terry put his hand on my shoulder saying “Elliott, its just like the old days only more people.”
 That calmed me right down and Bruce and I settled into the song in front of 18,000 fans like we were back at Max’s Kansas City.
 Hearing our voices together was kind of an epiphany – they blended together better then I would have imagined and so when it came time for my next album I wrote a song for Bruce and I to sing together called “Everything I do (Leads Me Back To You)” and hoped he would agree to my duo idea.
 By this time I had been living in Paris for a few years already so the next time I returned to the USA for a visit I drove down to New Jersey to play Bruce the demo.
 Funny thing was that we ended up sitting in his car playing the cassette in the rain – a moment out of Rock Dreams.
 He listened all the way through and said “Yeah, I could sing something on that.”